Dejah Mulipola: Professional career

 Mulipola was drafted fourth overall in the 2021 Athletes Unlimited Softball draft.
 She won the 2022 championship as the top individual points leader with 1,782 points.
 Mulipola would go on to play for the Hitachi Sundiva of the Japan Diamond Softball League and the Oklahoma City Spark, an independent team at the time of her signing.

 On January 29, 2025, Mulipola was drafted tenth overall by the Volts in the inaugural Athletes Unlimited Softball League draft.

 International career

 Mulipola returned to Arizona for the 2021 season, after missing the 2020 season due to the Stand Beside Her Tour with USA Softball in preparation for the 2020 Summer Olympics.
-At the Olympics, Mulipola would receive a silver medal as Team USA was defeated by Team Japan in the gold medal game.
+At the Olympics, Mulipola would claim a silver medal as Team USA was defeated by Team Japan in the gold medal game.

 On August 31, 2023, Mulipola was named to the U.S. women's national team for the 2023 Pan American Games.
 She represented the United States at the 2024 Women's Softball World Cup and won a silver medal.
+At the 2026 USA Softball International Cup, Mulipola was named Defensive MVP of the tournament as the United States won gold.